 Authors, Martha Hopkins and Randall Lockridge, of the book The New InterCourses: An Aphrodisiac Cookbook says that “your mind is your strongest aphrodisiac”!

-Not only that, but once you have ingested the sumptuous treat, there are specific properties and nutrients inside that are amazing for boosting your libido and putting you in the mood.
+Not only that, but once you have ingested the sumptuous treat, there are specific properties and nutrients inside that are amazing for boosting your libido, putting you in the mood and keeping you there.

 Here are the top natural aphrodisiac foods that boost your sex drive Hopkins and Lockridge recommend:

 Not only does this long, firm vegetable have a phallic shape, but paired with some buttery garlic sauce it makes for a delicious starter to woo a lover with.
 Apparently in “ye-olde-France” the night before a wedding, the bride and groom would dine with asparagus.

 Whether it has to do with the shape or the sexual energy it provides, we don’t know.
 However, with the miracles of science, today we do know that asparagus contains many properties good for stimulating the sex hormones, including potassium, phosphorous, folic acid, vitamin E and B6.
 The additional garlic sauce is beneficial not only for its drool-inducing aromas but for being the world’s most powerful antioxidant, which is amazing for stimulating blood flow to the genitals.

 Sweet, succulent, sticky, sensual.
 Honey is not only the nectar of flowers but is symbolic as the nectar of a woman.
 Amrita, female ejaculation, is known as the nectar of the goddess.

 It has been advocated as a natural aphrodisiac food since ancient times.
 The name “Honeymoon” dates back to the 5th century with a tradition of the wedded couple drinking mead, an alcoholic honey concoction, til the first new moon of their marriage.